craigbarnes/dte/docs/dterc.md

 ### **auto-indent** [true]

-Automatically insert indentation when pressing enter.
-Indentation is copied from previous non-empty line.
-If also the [`indent-regex`] local option is set then indentation is automatically increased if the regular expression matches current line.
+Automatically insert indentation when the Enter key is pressed or the [`clear`] or [`new-line`] commands are used.
+Indentation is copied from the first non-blank line at or above the cursor and also increased by 1 level if the [`indent-regex`] or [`brace-indent`] options apply.

 ### **detect-indent** [""]